 On the other hand (as per the discussion in an article on Marketing vs. Town Planning photomontages) – if the images are going to be used for planning, the building only and the context are more important – so daylight is a much more appropriate lighting setup.

 3. People or No People

 This is one of the trickiest components of a 3D rendering scene to get right for a number of reasons.
-Firstly the people must match the demographic of the area, secondly the lighting on the photo of the person that is being montaged into the 3D render needs to match the exact lighting of the scene and lastly the resolution of the person’s cutout image needs to be high enough to allow for high resolution rendering so it doesn’t get distorted in brochures or on billboards.
+Firstly the people must match the demographic of the area, secondly, the lighting on the photo of the person that is being montaged into the 3D render needs to match the exact lighting of the scene and lastly, the resolution of the person’s cutout image needs to be high enough to allow for high resolution rendering so it doesn’t get distorted in brochures or on billboards.

 If the budget allows, hire your own models and take photos with a green screen and then compose them in as required.
 This will also ensure that you own the copyright to the images and can freely use them throughout the marketing campaigns.

 Or if it’s all too hard – keep the scene without any people.
-I know it’s not as exciting – but it’s better to have this rather than end up with an image with people looking out of place.
+I know it’s not as exciting – but it’s better to have this rather than ending up with an image with people looking out of place.

 4. Designer Furniture

 Another one of the detail points for interior 3D perspectives is on the subject of furniture and “objet” styling.
 “Objet” is a term used to describe knick-knacks and the like to make the interior space look lived in and designer magazine like.